nbussman/ionic-feed-reader-example-app/README.md

 # ionic-feed-reader-example-app
 An app that graps the graps the rss feed of CNN and puts it into a list.
+This app is very basic.
+The only propose is to demonstrate the ionic framework in my master thesis.

-Base is the ionic starter.
+The project bases on the ionic blank themplate.
 #Install

 ```